USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 COMMENT|Information about this record and how it was produced; this information is either created automatically by the system or entered by the user.
 RECORD\_ID<br/>VERSION<br/>DELETE\_VERSIONS|System specific columns used for tracking primary key and versioning of data

+Table: Columns in the Strategy Detailed Result. {#tbl:columns_in_the_strategy_detailed_result_table}

 ### Strategy Measure Summary

 The Strategy Measure Summary output dataset is a table of emission reduction and cost values aggregated by the emissions sector (i.e., an emissions inventory sector), state/county FIPS code, SCC, pollutant, and control measure.
 This table contains information only for sources that were controlled during the strategy run.
 It is generated by running a SQL statement that aggregates the data from the Strategy Detailed Result according to the five categories just listed.
 The annual cost and emissions reductions are calculated by summing all costs and emissions reductions for the specified grouping (sector, FIPS, SCC, pollutant, and control measure).
 The average annual cost per ton is calculated by dividing the total annual costs by the total emissions reductions for each measure.
-The columns contained in this summary and the formulas used to compute their values are shown in [Table 4-10](#columns_in_the_strategy_measure_summary_table).
-An example Strategy Measure Summary is shown in [Table 4-14](#example_of_strategy_measure_summary_data_table).
+The columns contained in this summary and the formulas used to compute their values are shown in Table {@tbl:columns_in_the_strategy_measure_summary_table}.
+An example Strategy Measure Summary is shown in Table {@tbl:example_of_strategy_measure_summary_data_table}.

 <a id=columns_in_the_strategy_measure_summary_table></a>

-**Table 4-10.
-Columns in the Strategy Measure Summary**

 Column|Description
 --------------------|-----------------------------------------------------------------------------------------------------------------------